-Filed by the Registrant [X]

-Filed by a Party other than the Registrant []

-Check the appropriate box:

-[] Preliminary Proxy Statement

-[] Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-[X] Definitive Proxy Statement

-[] Definitive Additional Materials

-[] Soliciting Materials Pursuant to Rule 14a-12

-CORBUS PHARMACEUTICALS HOLDINGS, INC.

-(Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-[X] No fee required.

-[] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-[] Fee paid previously with preliminary materials:

-[] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+Filed by the Registrant [X] Filed by a Party other than the Registrant [ ] Check the appropriate box: [ ] Preliminary Proxy Statement [ ] Confidential, For Use of the Comn nission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [ ] Definitive Additional Materials [ ] Soliciting Materials Pursuant to Rule 14a-12 CC (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payment of Filing Fee (Check the approp riate box): [X] No fee required. [ ] Fee computed on table below per Ex change Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities t o which transaction applies: (2) Aggregate number of securities o which transaction applies: (3) Per unit price or other underlyin how it was determined): g value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and sta (4) Proposed maximum aggregate v alue of transaction: (5) Total fee paid: [ ] Fee paid previously with preliminary materials: ffset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the ent number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: